SarowarSuman/Suman-Visuals/README.md

 | Spam protection | ✅ Built-in | ❌ Manual | ✅ Built-in | ❌ Manual |
 | No backend needed | ✅ | ✅ | ✅ | ❌ |

 **The real reason:** A contact form on a static site has no server to receive POST requests.
-Web3Forms acts as the middleman — it receives the form data and forwards it to your email.
-Free, reliable, and takes 2 minutes to set up.
+Web3Forms acts as the middleman - it receives the form data and forwards it to your email.
 Without it, the options are: `mailto:` links (opens an email client, terrible UX) or a full Node.js/Python backend (massive overkill for one form).

 ---